theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 Now you can **upload** it into the board.
 Press the Upload to I/O Board button.
 This will reset the board and force it to stop its current functions.
 Then sends the current compiled sketch is send to the board, got stored it in its memory.
 Then the board will run it.
 When it went fine you'll see the message **“Done uploading”** appear to let you know the process has completed correctly.

-Note the 2 RX and TX LEDs on the board.
+:zap: Note the 2 RX and TX LEDs on the board.
 These flash every time a byte is sent or received.
 They will flicker during the upload process.
 If you don’t see that, or if you get an error message instead of “Done uploading”, then there is a communication problem between your computer and Arduino.
 Make sure you’ve selected the right serial port and confirm that the correct model of Arduino is selected.

 Once the code is in your Arduino board, it will stay there until you put another sketch on it.